-- Media Lab / producing articles, essays, and films that illuminate the transitions of people, nature, and place
+Producing articles, essays, and films that illuminate the transitions of people, nature, and place.

-- Art Lab / culture-shifting experiences through art exhibitions, installations, workshops, and community building projects that are artist-led and centered around local ecology, nature, and culture, yet informed by global knowledge and networks
+Culture-shifting experiences through art exhibitions, installations, workshops, and community building projects that are artist-led and centered around local ecology, nature, and culture, yet informed by global knowledge and networks.

 Every project we engage in — whether it’s a feature-length film, or an ecological art installation — aligns with the following core City as Nature goals:

-- Re-connect urban dwellers and the cities in which they live, with nature
+Building relationships between nature, urban dwellers, and the cities in which they live

-- Grow resilient cultural roots for long-term social and ecological well-being across all levels of society
+Building resilient cultural roots for long-term social and ecological well-being across all levels of society.